 Improvised weapons have a very important place in history and as we see today, our current world has not overlooked this concept.
 When you have no weapons, no armored vehicles, no tanks you can still fight.
 Take away a rifle and you can still smash someone’s head in with a pipe.
 Take away a pipe and you can kill someone with a stone.

-The recent events in the Ukraine were surprising on one level and some of the uprising has even been forgotten I think with the even more recent news of the Russian’s annexing Crimea.
-One of the more interesting aspects to me of this historical event were the protests and how civilians, armed mostly with homemade weapons poured into Maidan Square to battle the Ukrainian army and brought about the eventual overthrow of President Yanukovych.
+The recent events in Ukraine were surprising on one level and some of the uprisings have even been forgotten I think with the even more recent news of the Russian’s annexing Crimea.
+One of the more interesting aspects to me of this historical event was the protests and how civilians, armed mostly with homemade improvised weapons poured into Maidan Square to battle the Ukrainian army and brought about the eventual overthrow of President Yanukovych.

 Someone commented on another blog about the protests that they didn’t see anyone sitting around Ala Occupy Wall Street playing the drums.
 I do remember some violence, but if you are looking to overthrow a government, expect to get a little bloody.
 The weapons below show the kind of resolve and ingenuity some of the protestors had.
 I know I wouldn’t want to be on the receiving end of any of these weapons.

 How they made improvised weapons

 The video below is from NonLeathalByChoice’s You Tube Channel and it shows how to make a homemade crossbow.
 This is also something that could come in handy should you need to improvise weapons due to a confiscation or if you find yourself in a situation where a big club with nails gets you too close to the action.